mesosphere/dcos-docs-site/pages/dkp/kommander/1.3/projects/index.md

 ---

 # Projects overview
 Projects empower teams to deploy their configurations and services to clusters in a consistent way.
 Projects allow central IT or a business unit to share their Kubernetes clusters among several teams.
-Using Projects, Kommander is leveraging Kubernetes Cluster Federation (KubeFed) to coordinate the configuration of multiple Kubernetes clusters.
+Using Projects, Kommander leverages Kubernetes Cluster Federation (KubeFed) to coordinate the configuration of multiple Kubernetes clusters.

-Federation in this context means that a common configuration is pushed out from a central location (Kommander) to all (or a pre-defined subset group) Kubernetes clusters under Kommander management.
+Federation in this context means that a common configuration is pushed out from a central location (Kommander) to all Kubernetes clusters, or a pre-defined subset group, under Kommander management.
 That pre-defined subset group of Kubernetes clusters is called a Project.

 When a Project is created, Kommander creates a federated namespace that is propagated to the Kubernetes clusters associated with this Project.
 Kommander allows a user to manually or dynamically (using labels) select the Kubernetes clusters associated with a Project.